dynamoose/dynamoose/.github/PULL_REQUEST_TEMPLATE.md

 ### Other:
+- [ ] I have read through and followed the Contributing Guidelines
 - [ ] I have searched through the GitHub pull requests to ensure this PR has not already been submitted
 - [ ] I have updated the Dynamoose documentation (if required) given the changes I made
 - [ ] I have added/updated the Dynamoose test cases (if required) given the changes I made